-At the provincial level, the throughput rates are: 36% for N programmes; 28/% for NC(V) programmes; and 69% for Other programmes.
+At the provincial level, the throughput rates are: 30% for N programmes; 23% for NC(V) programmes; and 81% for Other programmes.
 This mimics the national pattern, with learners faring better in N-programmes than in NC(V) courses and Other programmes exhibiting throughput rates that are significantly higher than the other two programme types.
-The throughput rates for this college show 36% for N-programmes , 39% for NC(V) programmes and 77% for Other programmes.
+The throughput rates for this college show 30% for N-programmes and 9% for NC(V) programmes.
+The college does not offer "Other" programmes.
+The college fares worse than the national average and the same as the provincial average for N-programmes but fares much worse in respect of national and provincial throughput rates for NC(V) programmes.